andy0130tw/vscode-als-wasm-loader/README.md

 # Agda Language Server WASM Loader

 A helper extension to load and spin up a functional instance of the WebAssembly build of Agda Language Server.

-This extension is designed to work jointly with [Agda mode for VS Code](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode), and contains a patched instance of [WASM WASI Core Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wasm-wasi-core).
-As a result, the consumer of this package is expected to prepare a [WASM module](https://github.com/agda/agda-language-server) compiled with `WebAssembly.compile`, along with all data files and interface files, placed in a in-memory VFS.
+Designed to work jointly with [Agda mode for VS Code](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode), this extension contains a patched instance of the [WASM WASI Core Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wasm-wasi-core).
+Consequently, the consumer of this package is expected to prepare a [WASM module](https://github.com/agda/agda-language-server) that is compiled with `WebAssembly.compile`, along with all data files and interface files, placed in a in-memory VFS.

 # Sample usage